alecjacobson/geometry-processing-curvature/README.tex.md

 all faces incident on a vertex.
 This hints that discrete Gaussian curvature (like curvature for curves) must live at vertices.

-Using the definition of Gaussian curvature in terms of the area on the Gauss map in Equation $(\ref{equ:gaussian-curvature-area})$: flat faces correspond points on the Gauss map (contributing nothing), edges correspond to area-less curves (traced by their [dihedral angles](https://en.wikipedia.org/wiki/Dihedral_angle)), but vertices correspond
+Using the definition of Gaussian curvature in terms of the area on the [Gauss map](#gauss-map), flat faces correspond points on the Gauss map (contributing nothing), edges correspond to area-less curves (traced by their [dihedral angles](https://en.wikipedia.org/wiki/Dihedral_angle)), but vertices correspond